whohensee/SeeChange/docs/overview.md

 )
 ```

-If only a single object from the pipeline needs to be initialized,
+If only a single object needs to be initialized,
 pass the parameters directly to the object's constructor:

 ```python